 On August 26, 1996, it was purchased from Bruce Coburn by John M. Nelson and his wife, Alexandra Burling Harvey.

-The property continued to be assessed as a two-family dwelling in 2021.
+5 Exeter was assessed as a two-family dwelling in 2023.